DiamondLightSource/authz/docs/how-tos/configure-opa.md

         type: oci
 ```

-The fully qualifed path of the OCI image - `ghcr.io/diamondlightsource/authz-policy:latest` - must be used.
+The fully qualified path of the OCI image - `ghcr.io/diamondlightsource/authz-policy:latest` - must be used.
 The following bundle configuration should therefore be used:

 ```yaml
 bundles: